 - Severity (S) - Severity is a measure of how large an impact on the user experience a violation of the best practice will have.
 Severity is inferred from user experience analysis and is ranked on a scale of one to ten where the rank represents the impact that a violation of the best practice would have on the user experience.
 A violation of a best practice with a severity of one would have virtually no impact on the user experience while a violation of a best practice of a severity ten would denote an insurmountable obstacle in the user experience.
 1-3 (Low Severity) 4-6 (Medium Severity) 7-10 (High Severity).
 Note, it is possible for organizations to implement Custom Severity.
 If this is the case, check with your Organization Administrator for more information pertaining to the severity labels and scale used.

-- Occurrence Rate (O) - Occurrence rate is a measure of how often a particular violation occurs within a module.
+- Occurrence Rate (O) - Occurrence rate is a measure of how many different modules in a report have a given violation.
 It is calculated based on the number of modules that exhibit a violation divided by the total number of modules, multiplied by ten.
 For example, if a violation of a given best practice occurred in 54% of all modules - the frequency would be 5.4.

 - Noticeability (N) - Noticeability is the likelihood that a given violation will be detected by users of a system.
 Certain best practice violations are more easily detected than others, such as violations that can be detected with automated tools.
 Other violations, such as those that can only be detected through manual review techniques, are more difficult to find in a module.
 A violation with a Noticeability of one is virtually impossible to detect, while a violation with a Noticeability of ten would be easily detected in any automated or manual test.
 Violations that are more difficult to detect generally pose a lower overall risk for enforcement than violations which can be detected in a trivial fashion.